-Until marijuana is legalized for recreational use on January 1st, 2018 you’re stuck buying your weed on the street, online or from the many dispensaries located out here in the city.
-And with so many pot shops abound it’s sometimes hard to discern which ones are worth your time and money.
+Until marijuana is legalized for recreational use on January 1st, 2018 you’re stuck buying your weed on the street, online or from the many medical marijuana dispensaries located out here in the city.
+And with so many pot shops around it’s sometimes hard to discern which ones are worth your time and money.
 Therefore it must be explicitly stated that not all pot shops in San Francisco are alike– and I would be lying to you if I didn’t mention this fact.
-So while I will continue to provide reviews of specific dispensaries in the Bay area, I wanted to present you with what I feel are five of the best places to purchase cannabis in San Francisco.
+So while I will continue to provide reviews of specific dispensaries in the Bay area, I wanted to present you with what I feel are five of some of the best places to purchase cannabis in San Francisco.
 I’ve frequented all the dispensaries on this list so what you’ll be reading is my honest, unfiltered opinion, as there are definitely pro’s and con’s to each.

 By the way, if you still don’t have a cannabis card and have no intention on getting one, no fret, you can still purchase pot.
 Click this link here for ways to do just that.